allen-cell-animated/timelapse-colorizer/README.md

 ### Opening New Datasets

-Nucmorph Colorizer-compatible datasets hosted over HTTPS can be loaded directly from the interface!
+Timelapse Feature Explorer-compatible datasets hosted over HTTPS can be loaded directly from the interface!
 More details can be found in the [data format specification](https://github.com/allen-cell-animated/colorizer-data/blob/main/documentation/DATA_FORMAT.md).

 Click the **Load** button in the top right to open a URL.